Oswego County COVID cases continue to rise

 The 111 active cases are nearly double the 56 reported a week ago, which was more than double the 25 active cases reported the week prior.

-“We have seen weekly accumulated case counts steadily increase in recent weeks,” Oswego County Public Health Director Jiancheng Huang said in a statement.
-“The rise is likely associated with the Delta variant of the coronavirus which has been spreading across the country.”
+“We have seen weekly accumulated case counts steadily increase in recent weeks,” Oswego County Public Health Director Jiancheng Huang said.

+“The rise is likely associated with the Delta variant of the coronavirus which has been spreading across the country,” Huang said.

 Huang last week called the increase in cases “concerning” and continued to urge residents to seek out COVID-19 vaccines.
 Huang said the vaccines are still effective against the Delta variant and pointed out the proportion of reported cases is “much higher in non-vaccinated populations.”